tjmahr/2015_Coartic/README.md

 of RStudio include pandoc, and it is possible to render RMarkdown files or run the `build.sh` script with a single click.
 Use `New Project > Version Control > Git > ...` to clone this repository as an RStudio project.
-Once it's cloned, the `packrat` bootstrapper will downloaded the packages and recreate the package library used for this repository.
+Once it's cloned, the `packrat` bootstrapper will download the packages and recreate the package library used for this repository.

 ## Reproducibility Maybe-dos